Economic sanctions: World War I and the Interwar period

 The Abyssinia Crisis in 1935 resulted in League sanctions against Mussolini's Italy under Article 16 of the Covenant.
 Oil supplies, however, were not stopped, nor the Suez Canal closed to Italy, and the conquest proceeded.
 The sanctions were lifted in 1936 and Italy left the League in 1937.

+In the lead-up to the Japanese attack on Pearl Harbor in 1941, the United States imposed severe trade restrictions on Japan to discourage further Japanese conquests in East Asia.

+From World War II onwards

 After World War II, the League was replaced by the more expansive United Nations (UN) in 1945.
+Throughout the Cold War, the use of sanctions increased gradually.
+After the end of the Cold War, there was a major increase in economic sanctions.

+According to the Global Sanctions Data Base, there have been 1,325 sanctions in the period 1950–2022.

 Politics of sanctions

 Economic sanctions are used as a tool of foreign policy by many governments.
 Economic sanctions are usually imposed by a larger country upon a smaller country for one of two reasons: either the latter is a perceived threat to the security of the former nation or that country treats its citizens unfairly.
 They can be used as a coercive measure for achieving particular policy goals related to trade or for humanitarian violations.
 Economic sanctions are used as an alternative weapon instead of going to war to achieve desired outcomes.

+The Global Sanctions Data Base categorizes nine objectives of sanctions: "changing policy, destabilizing regimes, resolving territorial conflicts, fighting terrorism, preventing war, ending war, restoring and promoting human rights, restoring and promoting democracy, and other objectives."